• Menu

 image of crosscut pizzeria

 Despite its tiny size, Nederland boasts a wide variety of restaurants and cafes.
 Visit the New Moon Bakery for a tasty cinnamon roll or a fresh quiche for breakfast.
-At lunchtime, stop in at Crosscut Pizzeria and Taphouse, for a good pizza and beer.
-And for the last meal of the day, try Kathmandu Nepali restaurant for a Nepalese feast, perfect for refueling after a long day’s hike.
+At lunchtime, stop in at Crosscut Pizzeria and Taphouse for a good pizza and beer.
+For the last meal of the day, try Kathmandu Nepali restaurant for a Nepalese feast, which is perfect for refueling after a long day’s hike.

 Listen to Live Music